eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***Knowledge of Container Security, such as Falco, Sysdig Secure, Aqua, or Anchore***
 	- ***Knowledge of Image Registries, such as Quay, Harbor, Docker Registry***
 	- ***Knowledge of ML/AI Orchestration, such as Kubeflow, OpenDataHub.io, or Domino***
++ skill set in Cloud AI / Machine Learning:
+	- Participate in our cloud AI projects, design the architecture of source code libraries/packages to support the development of various AI applications on cloud services.
+	- The role requires hands-on development, problem-solving skills, and knowledge of various horizontal and vertical packages - spanning across various layers in the technical stack.
+	- Creating architectural documents and community-facing tutorials.
+Working with potential partners in the academic/community to define specifications for open-source projects.
+	- 8+ years of experience, especially on turning ML technologies into practical, and state-of-the-art systems.
+	- Proficiency in Python, and the common tools and frameworks, with practical experience.
+	- Knowledge of common machine learning frameworks such as Tensorflow, PyTorch and Caffee.
+	- Excellent experiences in writing concise, clear, and detailed documentation for the libraries/package.
+	- A portfolio or GitHub repository of applications or code snippets are welcomed.
+	- Great attention to detail.
+	- Preferred working experience on Data Science/Machine Learning/Deep Learning/Computer Vision-related projects
+	- Basic knowledge about supervised and/or unsupervised machine learning models.
+	- Experience with container orchestration/infrastructure as code, e.g. Kubernetes.
 + skill set:
 	- Infrastructure Engineer
 	- At Edge Impulse we are building the future of data-driven engineering.